yjpark/silp/README.md

 Simple Individual Line Preprocessor

-Blog post about what is SIPL and why I want to create it.
+Blog post about what is SILP and why I want to create it.

 - http://blog.yjpark.org/blog/2014/04/12/silp-simple-individual-line-preprocessor/